honganh1206/hapos/README.md

 Make as build system

-Bochs as emulator for x86 platform (Other choices are QEMU and Virtual Box)
+QEMU as emulator for x86 platform (Other choices are Bochs - really old interface? and Virtual Box)